snimu/hlb-gpt-cli/README.md

 Will write more about this after some refactoring to make this easier.
 TODO

+## Plotting the .csv

+I have provided some utilities for plotting the results in the .csv-files in *plot_results.py*, if you want those.

+There is also an `example_plot_fct`-function, so that you can see how the utils are meant to work together.
+It provides great flexibility in plotting your sweeps.

 ## Plans

 - [ ] Make the dataloader independent of the dataset, or at least easily changeable
 - [ ] Improve the CLI interface based on community feedback, if any is incoming
 - [ ] Reformat the code to make it more hackable
 - [ ] Write v030.py, with an interface that is consistent with that of v041.py
-- [ ] Make plotting utils for the .csv-files available
+- [x] Make plotting utils for the .csv-files available

 ## Citation